Thinking of selling your sailboat? Create your free advert here...

-The Nicholson 48 ketch was designed by Camper & Nicholson and built in UK by Halmatic Ltd.
+The Nicholson 48 is a classic ketch designed by Raymond Wall and built by Halmatic Ltd and Camper & Nicholson in the UK.

 Underwater Configuration: Fin keel with skeg-hung rudder